AylinOguz/Real_Time_Weather_Kafka_Pipeline/README.md

 docker-compose up -d

-If Kafka is installed locally, make sure these services are running:

-Zookeeper → localhost:2181

-Kafka Broker → localhost:9092

 ### Set Environment Variables

-In PowerShell:
+- In PowerShell:

 $env:WEATHER_API_KEY="your_api_key"
 $env:MYSQL_PASSWORD="your_mysql_password"

 ### Start MySQL and Create the Database

-Run the following command in MySQL:
+- Run the following command in MySQL:

-CREATE DATABASE weather_db;
+- CREATE DATABASE weather_db;

 The consumer script will automatically create the table if it doesn’t exist.